 This stage will be carried out in parallel with the product and manufacturing review (stage one).

-Following Informed Protein supplement certification, each product must undergo scheduled monthly blind testing to independently ensure the integrity of the certified product.
-The number of blind samples tested is based on the number of batches produced per year for each product certified.
+Following Informed Protein certification, each product must undergo scheduled monthly blind testing to independently ensure the integrity of the certified product.
 Blind samples are purchased by the Informed Protein Program Management team from online and physical retail outlets.

-The tested batches will be listed on the Informed Protein website on a page dedicated to the certified product.
-In addition to routine product testing, production processes and manufacturing facilities are regularly re-assessed to ensure ongoing program compliance.
+The tested batches will be listed on the Informed Protein website on a page dedicated to the certified protein brands.
+In addition to routine protein supplement testing, production processes and manufacturing facilities are regularly re-assessed to ensure ongoing program compliance.